 GARDEN: With food prices rising and rising and more people trying to save money due to the economy, home gardening has taken off in a big way in recent years.
 Burpee Seed Co. estimates that for every $50 a family spends on seeds and fertilizer, they’ll reap $1,250 in produce.

-Other things I do/have done are:
+Other things I do:

 - Don’t turn on the heat/air conditioning until you just can’t take it anymore.